zoedsoupe/mentor/README.md

 Because we love composability!

-No magic, but a higher-level API to generate structed output with LLM, based on a "schema", it can be:
+No magic, but a higher-level API to generate structured output with LLM, based on a "schema", it can be:
-- a raw map/struct/data structure (string, tuple and so on) (wip)
-- an `Ecto` schema (embedded, database or schemaless changesets)
-- a `peri` schema definition (wip)
+- **Ecto schemas** - Database-backed schemas, embedded schemas, and schemaless changesets with full validation support
+- **Peri schemas** - Flexible runtime schemas supporting:
+  - Maps with field validation and constraints
+  - Lists with item type validation
+  - Tuples with fixed element types
+  - Enums for restricted value sets
+  - Primitive types (string, integer, float, boolean, etc.)
+  - Complex nested structures
+  - Custom validation rules

 ## Installation